 Addiction to sleeping pills does not occur as often as it does with other drugs, but it does happen.
 Addiction, meaning that someone must take sleeping pills in order to function and cannot simply stop taking them, is more common for older pills that produce euphoric side effects.
 This is very common with medication like tranquilizers or other benzodiazepines that often have sedative effects.

-- Continually increasing the dose of sleeping pills that you take
+- Continually increasing the dose of pills that you take

-- Making attempts to quit taking sleeping pills and failing
+- Making attempts to quit taking the medication and failing

-- Taking sleeping pills for reasons other than to sleep
+- Taking them for reasons other than to sleep

 Sleeping pill withdrawal does not necessarily occur in the same way that withdrawal from other substances does.
 Individuals who experience sleep aid withdrawal may experience any number of symptoms, including: